Ray O'Rourke (footballer)

 Ray O'Rourke (born 11 January 1948) is a former Australian rules footballer who played with Geelong in the Victorian Football League (VFL).

+O'Rourke was recruited from Hobart Football Club, making his senior debut for Geelong in round one of the 1969 VFL season.

+O'Rourke is married to Margaret O'Rourke, a former mayor of the city of Greater Bendigo, with whom he has two daughters, Ireland and Bryde, who was drafted to Geelong AFLW under the father-daughter rule at the 2023 AFL Women's draft.

+Career
-Recruited from Tasmanian Australian National Football League (TANFL) club Hobart, O'Rourke made his senior VFL debut for Geelong in Round One 1969 VFL season, against Melbourne at Kardinia Park.
-O'Rourke had two possessions, and, playing against Essendon at Windy Hill in Round 2, injured his knee and was not picked for Geelong's senior side again.

-O'Rourke played for Geelong's reserves during the rest of the season before returning to Tasmania.
+O'Rourke was recruited from Tasmanian Australian National Football League (TANFL) club Hobart.
+He made his senior VFL debut for Geelong in round one of the 1969 VFL season, against Melbourne at Kardinia Park.
+O'Rourke had two possessions, and, playing against Essendon at Windy Hill in Round 2, injured his knee and was not picked in Geelong's senior side again.
+O'Rourke played the rest of the season for Geelong's reserves side before returning to Tasmania.

-Family
+Personal life

-O'Rourke lives in Bendigo with his wife Margaret, a former mayor of the City of Greater Bendigo, and his daughters Bryde and Ireland.

-O'Rourke's daughter Bryde O'Rourke was drafted by Geelong as a father–daughter selection at the 2023 AFL Women's draft.
+O'Rourke lives in Bendigo with his wife Margaret, a former mayor of the city of Greater Bendigo, and his daughters Ireland (born 2002) and Geelong AFLW footballer Bryde (born 2005), who was drafted as a father–daughter selection at the 2023 AFL Women's draft.